sdiehl/wiwinwlh/tutorial.md

 Scotty is a minimal web framework that builds on top of the Warp web server.
 It is based on a simple routing model and that makes standing up simple REST API services quite simple.
-It's design is modeled after the Flask and Sinatra models found in Python and Ruby.
+Its design is modeled after the Flask and Sinatra models found in Python and Ruby.

 See: [Scotty]